 He concluded this speech with the words, "We must become members of a new race, overcoming petty prejudice, owing our ultimate allegiance not to nations but to our fellow men within the human community." - Source

 Now I have heard Bob Marley's "War" countless times but reading this statement, mind you all the while hearing the song in my head, was a moving experience.
-Having read this, I now have greater appreciation for the reverence that Rastas give this man.
+Having read this, I now have a greater appreciation for the reverence that Rastas give this man.

 No comments: